 1149 State Park Road

 Lucas, Ky.
 42156

 Barren River Lake State Resort Park offers history programs about the prairies once located in “The Barrens”, nature hikes, environmental education programs that meet the Kentucky Core Content requirements, and recreational field days for grades K-12.
-We also offer orienteering classes for grades 4-12 and archery for ages 8 and up.
+We also offer: canoeing for grades 6-12, orienteering classes for grades 4-12 along with two beginner orienteering courses, geocaching and GPS technology, and archery for ages 8 and up and Explore bowhunting activities.
 The park is open year-round and classes can visit any weekday between 9 a.m. and 3 p.m.
-Fees range from $3 to $8 per student.
-Call Jamie Avery at 502-564-8110 x246 for more information.
+Program fees per student vary per activity.
+Call park interpreter Jamie Avery at 502-564-8110 x2415 for more information.

 Big Bone Lick State Park

 Big Bone Lick State Park Historic Site offers a wide variety of programs for grades K-12 about dealing with pioneers, Native Americans, Ice Age Kentucky fossils environmental education, history, and general nature study in the Northern Kentucky region.
 The park also offers survival skill classes and demonstrations.
 As Big Bone Lick is open year-round, so schools or and other community groups can may visit any day of the week by appointment.
 Program fees per student vary per activity.
 A guide detailing all our programs is available by contacting the park interpreter, Todd Young at email@example.com or by dialing (859)384-3522 for more information.